AaltoSciComp/scicomp-docs/aalto/paniikki.rst

   :alt: alternate text
   :figclass: align-center

   < Available modules in Paniikki as of 2018 March 8th >

 You want to use Matlab?

 .. code-block:: bash

-	$ module avail matlab/2017b
+	$ module load matlab/2017b
 	$ matlab

 -------------------------------------------